Location of the Charles Osterhoudt farm

 derived from a mortgage dated June 7, 1887

 According to the Scotts Mills Historical Society, a fire in the Marion County Courthouse in the early 1900s destroyed all property records.
-This makes it impossible to find an actual deed to the Osterhoudt farm, but this mortgage document gives the location.
+This makes it impossible to find an actual deed to the Charles Osterhoudt farm where Elmer was born, but the mortgage document shown below gives the location.

-Charles Osterhoudt was Elmer Osterhoudt’s grandfather.
-Elmer was born on Charles’ farm.
+Charles and Betsy Osterhoudt were Elmer Osterhoudt’s grandparents.
+Elmer was born on their farm.

-Donation Land Claim” – The Donation Land Claim Act of 1850 granted 320 acres of land to every white settler or “half breed Indian,” 640 acres if they were married.
+Donation Land Claim” – The Donation Land Claim Act of 1850 granted 320 acres of land to every white settler or “half breed Indian.”
+A married couple received 640 acres.
+The Osterhoudt farm was located on the DLC of Thomas P. Jack.

 Chain” – A chain is a unit measuring 66 feet in length.
 There are 80 chains in a mile.

 The “county road leading to Silverton” is route 213, or Cascade Highway.
 Charles and Betsy are buried in Miller Cemetery on Cascade Highway, about one mile from the farm described in the mortgage.
-Also buried there is Luella Dicken, one of their daughters, sister of Wilbert Osterhoudt (Elmer’s father).
+Also buried there is Luella Dicken, one of their daughters, sister of Wilbert Osterhoudt (Elmer’s father) as well as Elmer's mother, Minnie.

 T. 6 S of Range one (1)” is a map from Metsker’s Map of Clackamas County, Oregon.
 It is shown below the mortgage deed.